keboola/connection-docs/manipulation/transformations/julia/index.md

 relative (`in/tables/file.csv`, `out/tables/file.csv`) or absolute (`/data/in/tables/file.csv`, `/data/out/tables/file.csv`) paths.
 To access downloaded files, use the `in/files/` or `/data/in/files/` path.
 If you want to dig really deep, have a look at the [full Common Interface specification](https://developers.keboola.com/extend/common-interface/).
 Temporary files can be written to a `/tmp/` folder.
-Do not use the `/data/` folder for files you do not wish to exchange with KBC.
+Do not use the `/data/` folder for files you do not wish to exchange with Keboola Connection (KBC).

 ### Packages
 You can list extra packages in the UI.
-These packages are installed using [General Package Registry](https://github.com/JuliaRegistries/General).
+These packages are installed using the [General package registry](https://github.com/JuliaRegistries/General).
-Generally, any [listed package](https://github.com/JuliaRegistries/General) can be installed.
-However, some packages have external dependencies, which might not be available.
+Normally, any [listed package](https://github.com/JuliaRegistries/General) can be installed.
+However, some packages have external dependencies that might not be available.
 Feel free to contact us if you run into problems.
-When the package is installed, you still need to have a `using` or `import` statement in your script.
+When a package is installed, you still need to have a `using` or `import` statement in your script.

 {: .image-popup}
 ![Screenshot - Package Configuration](/manipulation/transformations/julia/packages.png)

 The latest versions of packages are always installed at the time of the release (you can check that [in the repository](https://github.com/keboola/docker-custom-julia/releases)).
 In case your code relies on a specific package version, you can override the installed version by calling, e.g.:

 {% highlight julia %}
 using Pkg